Tutorial: llmChat SwiftUI

 }

-Rename your llmPrompt(_:errMsg) function with the following signature:
+Rename your llmPrompt(_:errMsg) function and give it the following signature:

 func llmChat(appID: String, chatt: Chatt, errMsg: Binding<String>) async {